Byrna Barclay

-Biography
+Early life

+Barclay was born and raised in Saskatoon, Saskatchewan.
+In 1962, she moved to Regina, Saskatchewan.

+Career

-She was born and raised in Saskatoon.
-Since 1962, she has lived in Regina.
-Barclay served as president of the Saskatchewan Writers Guild and also was editor of Freelance, the Guild's newsletter, and fiction editor of Grain, its literary journal.
+Barclay served as president of the Saskatchewan Writers Guild and the Saskatchewan Book Awards, and also was editor of Freelance, the Guild's newsletter, and fiction editor of Grain, its literary journal.
 She was founding editor of Transition, a magazine for the Saskatchewan branch of the Canadian Mental Health Association.
 She was also vice-chair of the Saskatchewan Arts Board.

+Honours

 In 2004, Barclay was named to the Saskatchewan Order of Merit.

+Personal life and death

-She married Ronald Barclay and they have two children.
+Barclay married Ronald Barclay and together they had two children.
+She died on May 7, 2023, at the age of 82.